An upstairs‑downstairs tale of two key nightspots

-Upstairs, owner Don Ward has also made a stripclub which had outlived its purpose viable.
+Upstairs, owner Don Ward has also made a former stripclub which had outlived its purpose viable.
 “As long as people leave here with money in their pocket, they’ll come back next week.
 Yes I’m taking a little now off a lot of people.
 Each night’s promoter works hard too.
 And the profits go to him.”

 ◼ 69 DEAN STREET CAN TRACE its ancestry back to the dawn of clubmanship.
 It stands on the corner of what seems a quaint filmset, Soho’s oldest intact Georgian terrace, where lived Batty Langley, the carpenter-architect whose many pattern books became templates for the neo-classical features of the four-storey London town house.

 Scarcely a proper street, more a passage linking Dean Street to Wardour, today a spraycan has dubbed the strip alongside Gossip’s “Rapping Yard”, while an old tablet set into the same wall dates it: “Meard Street 1732”, named after John Meard, the carpenter who built No 69 on the Pitt estate.
 The original Jethro Tull, wouldn’t you like to know, was writing his revolutionary theories about English farming then and in the building boom which followed the Great Fire of 1666, speculators spread mansions over Soho Fields.
 Artists quickly adopted the new suburb as London’s fashionable quarter, and the king, Charles II, purportedly visited his mistress “pretty, witty” Nell Gwynne in a house on the site of No 69.